consulo/consulo-dev.github.io/docs/reference_guide/intellij_artifacts.md

   These artifacts are _not intended_ to be accessed directly from a plugin project's build file.
   The build system will access them as-needed for a plugin project.
 * Artifacts for individual modules from the Consulo.
-These may be downloaded, or accessed directly from a `build.gradle` file, as explained below.
+These may be downloaded, or accessed directly from a `pom.xml` file, as explained below.

 Artifacts for Consulo third-party dependencies are hosted in a separate repository.
-A link to this repository should be added to `pom.xml`/`build.gradle` files when individual modules from a Consulo artifacts repository are used.
+A link to this repository should be added to `pom.xml` files when individual modules from a Consulo artifacts repository are used.

 ## Using Consulo Module Artifacts
-Consulo module artifacts are utilized by adding information to a project's `build.gradle` file.
+Consulo module artifacts are utilized by adding information to a project's `pom.xml` file.
-More information about Gradle support is available in the Consulo documentation.
+More information about Maven support is available in the Consulo documentation.

 To setup dependencies on a module there are two types of information needed:
 1. Specify the corresponding repository URL for the artifact.
 2. Specify the [Maven coordinates](https://maven.apache.org/pom.html#Maven_Coordinates) for the artifact.

 ### Specify the Repository URL
-The URL for the desired artifact needs to be added to a Maven or Gradle script:
+The URL for the desired artifact needs to be added to your Maven `pom.xml`:
 * For release versions, use the Consulo releases repository.
 * For snapshots, use the Consulo snapshots repository.
 * For dependencies on individual modules from the Consulo, also use the Consulo third-party dependencies repository.